BitFunnel/Workbench/README.md

 The converter uses the [Lucene](https://lucene.apache.org/) Standard Analyzer to tokenize and stem each word in the extracted Wikipedia dump.

-This repository includes a pair of sample input files in the $$sample-input$$ directory.
+This repository includes a pair of sample input files in the **sample-input** directory.
 ~~~
 % ls -l
 total 8